WalisWang/Flight-Simulator/README.md

 **Flight Simulator**

-This is a course project of CS418 SP16 course, Graphic Design of UIUC.
+This is a project of Graphic Design course of UIUC.

 It is a simple flight simulator I made using OpenGL to handle the display.
 The airplane should automatically move forward at a fixed speed.